misiektoja/spotify_monitor/README.md

 If successful, the tool will automatically extract the necessary fields and begin monitoring.

-You can also persist the Protobuf request file path using the `LOGIN_REQUEST_BODY_FILE` configuration option.
+Instead of using the `-w` flag each time, you can persist the Protobuf login request file path by setting the `LOGIN_REQUEST_BODY_FILE` configuration option.

+The same applies to `--token-source client` flag - you can persist it via `TOKEN_SOURCE` configuration option set to `client`.

 The tool will automatically refresh both the access token and client token using the intercepted refresh token.

+If your refresh token expires, the tool will notify you via the console and email.
+In that case, you'll need to re-export the login request body.

+If you re-export the login request body to the same file name, you can send a `SIGHUP` signal to reload the file with the new refresh token without restarting the tool.
+More info in [Signal Controls (macOS/Linux/Unix)](#signal-controls-macoslinuxunix).

 Advanced options are available for further customization - refer to the configuration file comments.
-However, default settings should work for most cases.
+However, the default settings are suitable for most users and modifying other values is generally NOT recommended.

-You will be informed by the tool once the refresh token expires (proper message on the console and in email).

-**Important**: It is strongly recommended to use a separate Spotify account with this tool.
-It does not rely on the official Spotify Web API for core features (like fetching friend activity), as it is not supported by the public API.

 <a id="following-the-monitored-user"></a>
 ### Following the Monitored User